 “No matter how small the caravan, Nils Holger Moormann’s sense of freedom knows no restrictions,” reads his website’s description of the project.
 “A self-confesed lover of minimalist design and authentic materials, there hasn’t been a suitable option on the market to date with regards to style.
 So it was only logical to follow his own path and create Moormann’s new standard class.
 The spatial distribution in a VW bus has matured over a number of years and leaves very little room for improvement.
 In reality it’s the carefully chosen materials and an exact eye for detail that shape the new overall appearance of the Moormann mobile.
 Nils Holger Moormann and his team have done what they do best: omitted everything that could possibly be omitted.”

-The van is available for purchase through the Custom Bus website, with pricing available upon request.
-The design calls to mind that of filmmaker Zach Both’s custom cargo van, which he renovated into a mobile office with a minimalist modern flair.
+The custom modern camper van is available for purchase through the Custom Bus website, with pricing available upon request.
+The design calls to mind that of filmmaker Zach Both’s custom cargo van conversion, which he renovated into a mobile office with a minimalist modern flair.
 That particular design can be replicated at home thanks to a set of freely available instructions Both calls ‘The Vanual.’